Blackbull Markets Broker Review

 Ease of Use

 BlackBull Markets offers a series of mobile phone applications so that traders can place trades on the go.
-One of these apps is aimed at the Android market, and another is aimed at the Apple mobile operating system software.
+One of these apps is aimed at the Android market, and another at the Apple mobile operating system software.
 Both apps are powered by MetaTrader 4.
 There’s also a separate app available for iPads and tablet computers.

 The BlackBull Markets website does not appear to offer a robo trading offer at this time.